Updated: Dec 9, 2020

 "Let's just throw a backyard wedding!" they said.
 "It'll be so much fun, easier, and cost-effective!" they said!"

 UGH...So I've seen this time and time again...Couples who say they are hosting a backyard wedding sans a Wedding Designer & Professional Planner or even worse...Couples who hire a Wedding Planner only to then not heed their tips, suggestions, precautionary advice, & overall expertise.
 I know this cause I’ve totally been THAT Professional Wedding Planner whose advice was completely disregarded, but we’ll leave that story for another time.
-Just know that now I have every clause in the book that you could possibly think of in my contract to protect myself, my team, and of course my company Mariage Blanc Designs, and avoid me from telling my clients…I TOLD YOU SO!!!
+Just know that us Wedding Planners now include clauses to protect themselves and of course my company Mariage Blanc Designs is no different.
+I do this to avoid me from telling my clients…I told you so!!!

 1.)
 Sometimes it IS Better to Go Where the Grass is Greener....